gi-ev/LNI-proceedings/README.md

 A: You did not update `addAuthTiProduction.py`.
    Please update `lookup_workshop` in there.

+Q: I get `AttributeError: 'NoneType' object has no attribute 'splitlines'` when using `metaExract.py`. <br />
+A: Not all columns are filled in `papers.csv`.

 ## Trouble shooting of compiled papers

 If you are in need to recompile the submitted papers, there might be errors occurring.